What to do if you suspect tax-related identity theft

 The privacy and security of your tax information is as important to us as it is to you.
 We take these concerns very seriously.

-Steps to take if you believe you may be a victim of tax-related identity theft
+If you believe you have been a victim of tax-related identity theft, please contact us right away.

 - Monitor your credit reports through TransUnion, Equifax, and Experian for any suspicious activity.